 Oregon-Approved ATV Course

-The Oregon ATV Ed Course is approved and accepted by Oregon Parks and Recreation Department.
+The Oregon ATV Ed Course is approved and accepted by the Oregon Parks and Recreation Department.

 What’s Included in an Approved Course

 A wide variety of topics are included in this Oregon course.

 - Responsibilities of off-road vehicle operators to others and the environment

 - General information on preparing for the unexpected